-Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket
+Famous Moderate Child Beheaders Join Turkey's Floundering Offensive on Syrian Kurdish Pocket

 Ankara’s official casualty count now stands at 16 dead along with perhaps a hundred Syrian Islamists in its employ.
 This means hundreds more have been wounded.

-For these losses the Turkish offensive can point to less than 20 border villages wrestled from the Turks (often times nearly obliterated with artillery beforehand).
+For these losses the Turkish offensive can point to less than 20 border villages wrestled from the Kurds (often times nearly obliterated with artillery beforehand).
 The Turks have advanced in no fewer than seven different places, yet nowhere are they more than 6 kilometers at most from where they started over two weeks ago.

 Rather than concentrate its offensive capability in just a few key places and hit hard there looking for a decisive blow the Turkish-rebel offensive has spread out all along the frontline and is attempting to advance everywhere at once — to predictable results.
 Perhaps the effect of Erdogan’s post-coup purges of the military has been greater than I thought.

 What should worry Turks is that the Kurds don’t seem particularly impressed with their effort so far.
-They are being pushed back, but even in the face of overwhelming Turkish superiority in artillery and armor, they have been able to counter-attack in a number of places and get back a village or a hilltop they had just lost.
+They are being pushed back, but even in the face of overwhelming Turkish supremacy in artillery and armor, the Kurds have been able to counter-attack in a number of places and get back a village or a hilltop they had just lost.
 Fighting for their homes their morale is a notch above that of the ex-rebel cannon fodder of the Turks.

-One thing the Turkish-Islamist offensive has achieved though was to obliterate an ancient, 3000 year-old Assyrian temple with its artillery.
+One thing the Turkish-Islamist offensive has achieved though was to obliterate an ancient, 3000 year-old Assyrian temple.
 So while Erdogan isn’t winning any great victories on the ground he is — just like the slightly more hardcore Islamists of ISIS he once backed —successfully erasing Syria’s priceless cultural heritage.

 Turkish air raids destroyed the Ain Dara Hittite temple complex, an archaeological site south of #Afrin. pic.twitter.com/aLYKa00OtL